 Two Thousand Applicants

 Job boards are global, as a result, it's not uncommon for a single job advert on a significant job board such as Indeed or LinkedIn to receive two thousand applicants in a week.
+Even companies with an established internal recruitment team, have little or no chance of getting through thousands of resumes and CV's in a short period.

 For the average recruiter, they will spend one-minute loading, reading and making a decision on whether to take your CV forwards.
 This means, to get through all two thousand CV's, it would take one recruiter over three day's just to read them all.